The Great Dunhuang

 The Great Dunhuang is a Chinese television series based on the history of the oasis city of Dunhuang, which lies on the ancient Silk Road.
-With a Buddhist sutra printed in gold lettering as the plot device, the series retells the rise, fall and rebirth of Dunhuang in three parts, each covering a different period in Chinese history: the Western Xia, the late Qing dynasty, and the Republican era.
-The series was first broadcast in mainland China on CCTV from 31 October – 25 November 2006.
+With a Buddhist sutra printed in gold lettering as the plot device, the series retells the rise, fall, and rebirth of Dunhuang in three parts, each covering a different period in Chinese history: the Western Xia, the late Qing dynasty, and the Republican era.
+The series was first broadcast in mainland China on CCTV from 31 October to 25 November 2006.

-Plot
+Synopsis

-The original version did not have titles for the 3 parts.
+The original version did not have titles for the three parts.
 The Japanese DVD version, however, gave the following titles: Part One, "Western Xia Invades" (西夏来襲), Part Two, "Foreign Countries Get Involved" (異国介入), and Part Three, "Hidden Treasures Are Recovered" (秘宝奪還).

 Part One (episodes 1–12)

-Part One is set between 1034 and 1038 during the Song dynasty.
-After the Kingdom of Khotan is conquered by the Kara-Khanid Khanate, the Khotan princess Meiduo flees to Dunhuang to join her elder sister, Zhenniang.
+Part One is set in the 11th century during the Song dynasty.
+After Khotan is destroyed by the Kara-Khanid Khanate, the Khotan princess Meiduo flees to Dunhuang to join her sister Zhenniang.
 Along the way, she meets Li Yuanhao, the ambitious ruler of Western Xia.
-Li, who has been eyeing Dunhuang for a long time, plans to make use of the princess to seize control of the city.
-He sends his general Wangrong to escort Meiduo to Dunhuang and pass a message to Cao Shunde, the governor of Dunhuang appointed by the Song government.
-Wangrong, speaking on Li's behalf, requests permission for the Western Xia army to pass through Dunhuang so that they can help Meiduo take revenge by attacking the Kara-Khanid Khanate.
+Li, who has set his sights on conquering Dunhuang, sends his general Wangrong to escort Meiduo to Dunhuang and pass a message to Cao Shunde, the Song-appointed governor of Dunhuang.
+Wangrong, speaking on Li's behalf, seeks permission for the Western Xia army to pass through Dunhuang so that they can help Meiduo take revenge by attacking the Kara-Khanid Khanate.
 In truth, Li is plotting to take over Dunhuang once his army enters the city.

-Li and Cao used to be rivals a decade ago because both of them fell in love with the same woman, Zhenniang, who eventually married Cao.
-Cao sees Li's ruse and secretly sends a messenger to seek reinforcements from the Song government.
-The Song government is unable to assist as they are at war with the Liao dynasty, so they send Fang Tianyou, an artist from the Hanlin Academy, to Dunhuang to resolve the crisis.
-Fang brings with him a Buddhist sutra printed in gold lettering in hopes that the presence of the sutra in Dunhuang will increase the sanctity of the city and make Western Xia think twice about invasion.
+Li and Cao used to be rivals a decade ago because both of them fell in love with Zhenniang, who eventually married Cao.
+Cao sees through Li's ruse and secretly sends a messenger to seek reinforcements.
+The Song dynasty is unable to assist as they are at war with the Liao dynasty, so they send Fang Tianyou, a Hanlin Academy artist, to Dunhuang to resolve the crisis.
+Fang brings with him a Buddhist sutra printed in gold lettering in the hope that the sutra will increase the city's sanctity and make Li think twice about invasion.